 The NCUA insures up to $250,000 held in a specific category per individual.
-Common products like checking accounts, money market accounts, and certificates of deposit (CD) options fall under one category.
+Common products like checking accounts, savings accounts, money market accounts, and certificates of deposit (CD) options fall under one category.

 As such, in the unlikely event that a member credit union tanks, your money is still safe.